tmachyta/WODWarrior/README.md

 ### Installation
 - First of all, you should made your fork
-- Second, clink on Code<> and clone link, after that open your Xcode, click on Get from VCS
+- Second, clink on ZIP download, after that open this project in your Xcode
-- past link, which you clone later

 # Features 🤌: